kensanata/spellcasters/Qunu.md

 **Beautiful** (2) makes you the most beautiful being in the world for all around you.
-For the next half hour, nobody within 30ft. may harm you or resist your kiss unless they save vs. spells.
-The spell ends if you kiss somebody.
+For the next half hour, nobody within 30ft. may harm you or resist your unless they save vs. spells, or if you harm them.

 **Servant** (2) creates a magical servant of your devising, just for you.
 It can be a dead body given ghoulish life, a zombie, a talking